 In people who have diabetes, cortisone injections can elevate the blood sugar.
 In patients with underlying infections, cortisone injections can suppress somewhat the body's ability to fight the infection and possibly worsen the infection or may mask the infection by suppressing the symptoms and signs of inflammation.
 Generally, cortisone injections are used with caution in people with diabetes and avoided in people with active infections.
 Cortisone injections are also used cautiously in people with a bleeding disorder.

 Long-term complications of corticosteroid injections depend on the dose and frequency of the injections.
-With higher doses and frequent administration, potential side effects include thinning of the skin, easy bruising, weight gain, puffiness of the face, acne (steroid acne), elevation of blood pressure, cataract formation, thinning of the bones (osteoporosis), and a rare but serious type of damage to the bones of the large joints (avascular necrosis).
+With higher doses and frequent administration, potential side effects include thinning of the skin, easy bruising, weight gain, puffiness of the face, acne (steroid acne), elevation of blood pressure, cataract formation, thinning of the bones (osteoporosis), and a rare but serious type of damage to the bones of the large joints (avascular necrosis or osteonecrosis).

 Viewers share their comments